 Flight: 30 min | Trek: 3–4 hrs | Meals: L, D | Stay: Phakding

-The day begins before dawn in Kathmandu — a shared bus to the airport, the early morning chaos of the domestic terminal, and then the most spectacular 30-minute flight in commercial aviation.
-The approach to Lukla Airport threads between Himalayan ridges and drops onto a 527m runway that ends at a rock wall.
-Most trekkers land at Lukla silent.
-Furthermore, the trek from Lukla (2,860m) to Phakding (2,610m) is a short downhill introduction to the Khumbu — the rhododendron forests, the Dudh Koshi river, and the first mani walls and prayer flags of the trail.
-Consequently, Day 1 is deliberately short.
-The altitude has already jumped from 1,400m Kathmandu to 2,860m Lukla on the flight — the body needs a gentle first day, not a long one.
+The day begins before dawn in Kathmandu — a shared bus to the airport, the early chaos of the domestic terminal, and then one of the most spectacular 30-minute flights in commercial aviation.
+The approach to Lukla threads between Himalayan ridges and drops onto a 527m runway that ends at a rock wall.
+Most trekkers land in silence.
+The walk from Lukla (2,860m) down to Phakding (2,610m) is a short, gentle introduction to the Khumbu — rhododendron forest, the Dudh Koshi river, and the first mani walls and prayer flags on the trail.
+Day 1 stays deliberately short: your altitude already jumped from 1,400m in Kathmandu to 2,860m at Lukla on the flight alone, and your body needs an easy first day, not a long one.

 Day 02 — Phakding to Namche Bazaar (3,440m)